Mersen has changed on May 11, 2016 its governance framework. The Group is now led by a Board of directors and a Chief Executive Officer.

 The Group abides by the AFEP-MEDEF’s code of corporate governance for listed companies.
 More generally, the Group strives to define and apply rigorously the most exacting rules in terms of transparency, quality of information and checks and balances on powers.

-The powers exercised by the Board of directors are described in the Internal rules of the Board of directors.
+The powers exercised by the Board of directors are described in the Internal rules of the Board of directors (in French).

 The Executive committee of Mersen designs and supervises internal control policy and arrangements.
 Each business unit manager is then responsible for implementing them.
 A handbook listing all the minimum internal control procedures is circulated to the entire Group.